Notes on the Geography of Burma / Myanmar: Moulmein / Mawlamyine

 Happy to add a button.

 There was a time when Moulmein was famous for its teak mills and its log-handling elephants.
-(This was the place where Orwell shot that elephant of which he wrote in "Shooting an Elephant.")
-The elephants are gone, and so are the teak mills, at least as operating entities.
+(This was near the place where Orwell shot that elephant of which he wrote in "Shooting an Elephant.")
+The elephants are gone, and the teak mills are mostly abandoned.
 Here, the entrance to one formerly Indian-owned mill.

 The sawmill proper, with the waterfront beyond, from which logs were dragged.
-The beautiful lumber suggests that the mill operated in the not-too-distant past.
+The beautiful lumber suggests that this mill operated in the recent.
 Note the rose-window and clerestory lighting, surprising touches.

 The mill had its own boiler to drive the machinery.
-The chimney isn't long for this world, however, if trees are allowed to root in it.
+The chimney isn't long for this world, however, if trees are allowed to grow in it.

 Down below, elaborate belting connected the steam engine to the mill's circular saws.